 To start using the site builder addon you have to turn it on.
 For that:

 Create New Archive Page Template

 Now that, our new archive page template is ready.
-But it is empty and we have to fill it up to make sure an idle layout for archive pages.
-Feeling bored while reading?
-You can also check out the quick tutorial on creating a custom archive page template.
+But it is empty and we have to fill it up to make sure an idol layout for archive pages.

 Add WordPress Archive Page Title